Housing Growth Teaches WCASD a Lesson in Planning

 Tell me more about this empty lot

 According to the Daily Local, 14 years ago the school district purchased the lot behind the Wawa at Route 100 and Greenhill Road.
-They refer to this site as “Henderson North” and this is where the new school, if plan 1 or 3 is approved, will be built.
+They refer to this site as “Henderson North” and this is where the new school, if plan one or three is approved, will be built.

 And how much will this cost?

 Under any of the plans costs to taxpayers are nominal – with increases ranging from $6.50 to $6.95/year.